Eisenstein cohomology and congruences for the ratios of Rankin--Selberg $L$-functions

-where $\Pi(h)$ and $\Pi(h'^\rho)$ are the cuspidal automorphic representations attached to $h$ and $h'^\rho$ respectively.
+where $\mathbf{h}$ and $\mathbf{h}'^\rho$ are the $\C$ valued automorphic forms attached to $h$ and $h'^\rho$ respectively and $\Pi(\mathbf{h})$ and $\Pi(\mathbf{h}'^\rho)$ are the auotomorphic reprenstations generated by them.
 The reason for taking $h'^\rho$ for $\sigma'$ (instead of $h'$ itself) will become clear in \eqref{eqn:auto-L-fn-classical-L-fn} below.
 The reader is referred to Raghuram and Tanabe \cite{raghuram-tanabe} for details of the dictionary between the modular forms and cohomological cuspidal representations.
 In particular, one has the following relations:

 and similarly for $\sigma'$, $h'$ and $k'$.
-Furthermore, for an integer $m$, the Tate-twist $\sigma(-m)$ has cohomology with respect to $\mu(m)$, then we have the following relation between the automorphic-representation theoretic and the classical Rankin--Selberg $L$-functions:
+Furthermore, for an integer $m$, the Tate-twist $\sigma(-m)$ has cohomology with respect to $\mu(m)$, then we have the following equality (up to a nonzero constant) between the automorphic-representation theoretic and the classical Rankin--Selberg $L$-functions: